josephtey/AmplifyWorkshop/README.md

 5. Connect our Web Application to the API Gateway to get the about info.

-   Open the file `src/api/db.js` - this file is responsible for retrieving and sendinng data to our API.
+   Open the file `src/api/db.js` - this file is responsible for retrieving and sending data to our API.

    To connect to the API, we need to import a module provided by Amplify.
 This module allows us to easily communicate with the API.
 Add this to the top of your file: